tpaschalis/tpaschalis.github.io/_posts/2019-07-10-show-hn-sunlight-live.md

 ### On a high-level, (just so you can impress your friends during the next trivia party):
-This "line*, is a circle on the earth's circumference, and passes through any point on Earth twice a day; at sunrise and sunset (except for the poles).
+This *line*, is a circle on the earth's circumference, and passes through any point on Earth twice a day; at sunrise and sunset (except for the poles).
 The path of the terminator varies by time of day due to the earth's rotation around its axis, *but the shape of the curve also changes with the seasons* due to the earth's orbit around the sun.
 During solstice, the terminator line is at its greatest angle with respect to the axis of the Earth, which is approximately 23.5 degrees.

 While one would think that each half of earth is covered in either light or darkness, the bending of the sunlight and the atmosphere scattering results in the sunlit surface being larger than the surface covered by darkness.

 The terminator moves at about 1'688 kilometers per hour; while this is *extremely* fast, some jet fighters can overtake the maximum speed of the terminator at the equator!
-This means that a plane could takeoff somewhere where it's night, speed through, and land somewhere there's daylight.
+This means that theoretically, a plane could takeoff somewhere where the sun is rising, speed through, and land somewhere it's still dark.

 HackerNews users ([sciurus](https://news.ycombinator.com/user?id=sciurus), [teraflop](https://news.ycombinator.com/user?id=teraflop) and more) pointed out that such illustrations are often found in ham radio websites, since skywave propagation between two points can vary based on the amount of sunlight.
 Some amateur radio operators can take advantage of the conditions of the ionosphere along the terminator, to send and receive messages at higher frequencies and much larger distances.
 Wikipedia also states that *"Under good conditions, radio waves can travel along the terminator to antipodal points (diametrically opposite points of the earth!!)"*.
 Just HOW cool is that.